awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/drm-content-key-encryption.md

 # Using Encrypted Content Keys with DRM<a name="drm-content-key-encryption"></a>

 For the most secure DRM encryption solution, use encrypted content keys in addition to encrypted content\.
-To use encrypted content keys, you must import suitable certificates into the AWS Certificate Manager, and then prepare them for use with AWS Elemental MediaConvert\.
+To use encrypted content keys, you must import suitable certificates into AWS Certificate Manager \(ACM\), and then prepare them for use with AWS Elemental MediaConvert\.
 For information about ACM, see the [AWS Certificate Manager User Guide](https://docs.aws.amazon.com/acm/latest/userguide/)\.

 Run AWS Certificate Manager in the same Region as you run AWS Elemental MediaConvert\.